Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

 where $\odot$ denotes the element-wise multiplication. $x_i \in\mathbb{R}^{C \times H \times W} $ is the intermediate features to be modulated. $m \in\mathbb{R}^{C \times H \times W}$ and $n \in\mathbb{R}^{C \times H \times W}$ are two condition maps predicted by the condition branch.
-It is important to note that when local enhancement networks (i.e., region-dependent operations), are used to learn end-to-end mapping without the inclusion of adaptive global color mapping, the resulting output often exhibits noticeable artifacts.
-This is illustrated in Figure \ref{visual_comparison_w_wo_AGCM}.
+It is noteworthy that without AGCM, employing local enhancement with region-dependent operations can cause artifacts (see Figure \ref{visual_comparison_w_wo_AGCM}).
 To achieve better optimization, we further jointly train the AGCM and LE networks.
 Experiments show that joint training can still bring a slight performance improvement.
 Benefiting from our AGCM and LE, the proposed method can significantly outperform existing approaches with high efficiency for SDRTV-to-HDRTV.